 (Bridget Whyte, Chief Executive, Music Mark)

-We have also been proud to hear one of our former pupils (age 15) has just been accepted in to the Birmingham Symphony Youth Orchestra; we were delighted when she shared her experience and inspired our pupils via a ‘Violin Masterclass’ during the Summer term.
+We have also been proud to hear one of our former pupils was accepted in to the Birmingham Symphony Youth Orchestra; we were delighted when she shared her experience and inspired our pupils via a ‘Violin Masterclass’ during the Summer term.

-As part of the curriculum, all children receive weekly music lessons from a specialist teacher where they compose their own music using simple percussion instruments and the body.
-There are regular singing sessions and opportunities to perform musical pieces for a range of audiences including our daily Worship, Church Services, School Productions and our annual School Fete.
-Many children also participate in Young Voices Choir (after school club) and perform in a concert at the Genting Arena, Birmingham with thousands of other children.
+Through the musical opportunities available, children perform musical pieces for a range of audiences including in our daily Worship, Church Services, School Productions and at our annual School Fete.
+Many children are also part of our Young Voices choir and perform annually at the world’s largest school choir concert, at Resort’s World Arena, Birmingham with thousands of other children followed by performing at Shropshire Sings in the summer term.

 The creative arts involve imagination and creativity, and include dance, movement and drama, as well as art and music.